Welcome

 Moving right along here.

-Upstairs.
 Havanason will be playing every Friday of April at this new bar above Joe Pasta.
-Come out
+Come out and dance.

-the Wiltrout/Evanoff Duo.
-Also come check out friends like Morimoto, Cary Ann Hearst, Quentin
+Wiltrout/Evanoff Duo.
+Also come check out friends like Morimoto, Cary Ann Hearst, Quentin Baxter,

 March 2, 2007